fullstackragab/dashnex-be/README.md

 # DashNex test project backend.

-Create a fork of this project, make changes and create a Pull Request to the initial project.
+Create a FORK of this project (you'll need Bitbucket account), clone the project and run it before you proceed to task execution.
+You can check the code and when you are ready click the link provided to see the task description.

 # Installation